Penney's game for permutations: Winning probabilities for patterns of length 3

 If $\pi_1<\pi_2$, in order for $\pi$ to avoid $123$ and $231$, $\pi_1\pi_2\pi_3$ must form a pattern $132$.
 In this case, $\st(\pi_3\dots\pi_n)$ can be any permutation in $\Av_{n-2}^{123}(123,231)$ that starts with an entry $j\ge i$.
 Given such a permutation, after inserting $\pi_1=i$ and shifting the values greater than or equal to $i$ up by one, the entry $\pi_2$ can take any of the values $\{j+2,j+3,\dots,n\}$, leaving $n-j-1$ choices. \end{proof}

 \begin{corollary} \end{corollary}

-An interesting consequence of Corollary~\ref{cor:123231} is that, among $123$ and $231$, the permutation $123$ is more likely to appear first in the random sequence $\X$, despite the fact that the expected time until the first occurrence is actually larger, that is, $\ET_{123}>\ET_{231}$, by equation~\eqref{eq:ET123} and Corollary~\ref{cor:ET}.
+An interesting consequence of Corollary~\ref{cor:123231} is that, among $123$ and $231$, the pattern $123$ is more likely to appear first in the random sequence $\X$.
+However, counterintuitively, the expected time until the first occurrence of this pattern is actually larger, that is, $\ET_{123}>\ET_{231}$, by equation~\eqref{eq:ET123} and Corollary~\ref{cor:ET}.